paritytech/polkadot-sdk/bridges/modules/messages/README.md

 mixed).
 At the same time the module itself never dictates any lane or message rules.
 In the end, it is the runtime developer who defines what message lane and message mean for this runtime.

+In our [Kusama<>Polkadot bridge](../../docs/polkadot-kusama-bridge-overview.md) we are using lane as a channel of communication between two parachains of different relay chains.
+For example, lane `[0, 0, 0, 0]` is used for Statemint <> Statemine communications.
+Other lanes may be used to bridge another parachains.

 ## Message Workflow

+The pallet is not intended to be used by end users and provides no public calls to send the message.
+Instead, it provides runtime-internal method that allows other pallets (or other runtime code) to queue outbound messages.

-The message "appears" when its submitter calls the `send_message()` function of the module.
-The submitter specifies the lane that he's willing to use, the message itself and the fee that he's willing to pay for the message delivery and dispatch.
-If a message passes all checks, the nonce is assigned and the message is stored in the module storage.
+The message "appears" when some runtime code calls the `send_message()` method of the pallet.
+The submitter specifies the lane that he's willing to use and the message itself.
+If some fee must be paid for sending the message, it must be paid outside of the pallet.
+If a message passes all checks (that include, for example, message size check, disabled lane check, ...), the nonce is assigned and the message is stored in the module storage.
 The message is in an "undelivered" state now.

 We assume that there are external, offchain actors, called relayers, that are submitting module related transactions to both target and source chains.
 The pallet itself has no assumptions about